laelsirus/GA-B360M-D3H-CLOVER/README.md

 - This build is compatible for the GA-B360M-D3H system which uses iGPU of 'Intel® UHD Graphics 630' and AMD dGPU
   If your iGPU is not 'Intel® UHD Graphics 630' or there is no AMD dGPU, additional graphics patches might be required
   (First remove all 'Devices/Properties' from config.plist)
+- 'AGPMInjector.kext' must be recreated for each type of AMD dGPU being used.

 ***Works in headless mode***
 - The output ports of all iGPU are the dummy port